 Setting up your computer work station

 Many K-Staters spend a good portion of their workday at a computer.
 People are not designed to sit all day in front of a computer display and keyboard.
-It is important to take short breaks frequently, stand, stretch and walk a bit during the workday to help avoid discomfort and lessen the risk of injury.
+It is important to take short breaks frequently throughout the day.
+Stand, stretch and walk a bit during the workday to help avoid discomfort and lessen the risk of injury.
+One idea is to set a timer or alarm to remind you to take short breaks.

 Computer workstation ergonomic evaluations

 The risk of injury and discomfort from computer work may be lessened with proper posture, component placement and good work flow design.
-EHS has trained personnel who can evaluate workstations for proper ergonomic design (a fee is assessed to the requesting department).
+EHS has trained personnel who can evaluate workstations for proper ergonomics arrangements (a fee is assessed to the requesting department).
 The evaluation includes an in-person assessment of the workstation and recommendations for corrective measures.
+At this time, home office evaluations are not available.

 Call 532-3846 or the EHS main office (532-5856) to request an Ergonomic Evaluation.